 If you like the look of an oriental shorthair cat but prefer a bald or almost-bald cat for allergy reasons, the Peterbald cat breed may be right for you.
 This relatively new cat breed retains many of the best characteristics from its ancestral history, including a playful and intelligent demeanor and good overall health.
 But there are a few things you should keep in mind before adopting a Peterbald into your home.

 While the word “bald” is in the name, not all Peterbald cats are actually hairless.
-There are five different coat types associated with the breed: bald, flocked, velour, brush and straight, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+There are five different coat types associated with the breed: bald, flocked, velour, brush and straight, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 Bald, of course, is the completely hairless version of the breed, while the other four coat types each boast progressively more (and longer) hair, with the straight version being a typical short-haired coat.
 “Their skin and coat can be any color and pattern,” Dr. Singler says, going on to explain the other common characteristics: “Peterbald cats are small to medium-sized cats, with females usually only weighing 5 to 7 pounds.
 Their body type is slender and muscular, and they have large, erect ears and almond-shaped eyes.”